hugoFavhyan/Positiva/wp-content/plugins/wp-security-audit-log/readme.txt

 2. See who is logged in to your WordPress and manage users sessions with Users Sessions Management in the Premium edition.
 3. The plugin settings from where site administrator can configure generic plugin settings such as [reverse proxy support](https://melapress.com/support/kb/wp-activity-log-support-reverse-proxies-web-application-firewalls/?utm_source=wp+repo&utm_medium=repo+link&utm_campaign=wordpress_org&utm_content=wsal), who can manage the plugin etc.
 4. Use the event Inspector to see more technical details about each event in the activity log, such as the session ID and UserAgent string.
-5. Configuring WordPress email and instant SMS alerts with the Email & SMS Notifications module in the Premium edition.
+5. Configuring WordPress email and instant SMS or Slack alerts with the Email, SMS & Slack Notifications module in the Premium edition.
 6. Search in the WordPress activity log with the use filters to fine tune the search results.
 7. The Enable/Disable events section from where Administrators can disable or enable activity log events.
 8. The Activity Log Viewer of a Super Admin in a WordPress multisite network installation alllows the admin to view the logs from all the network, or filter the logs of a specific site.